 Banks aren’t quite so quick to reward savers with higher yields, unfortunately.
-The average savings account rate has inched up from 0.18 percent in March 2017—or a whopping 18 cents for every $100 saved—to 0.21 percent in March 2018, according to DepositAccounts.com.
-Internet savings accounts, however, were far more generous, increasing their average yields by 43 percent, from 0.67 percent in the first quarter of 2017 to 0.96 percent so far in 2018.
+The average savings account rate has inched up from 0.181 percent in March 2017—or a whopping 18 cents for every $100 saved—to 0.216 percent in June 2018, according to DepositAccounts.com.
+Internet savings accounts, however, were far more generous, increasing their average yields by 63 percent, from .722 percent in December 2016 to 1.179 percent now.
 So clearly, it pays to shop around when you’re looking for where to stash your savings.

 3. If you’re planning to buy a home, you’ll likely pay more for a mortgage.

 If you’re a homeowner with an existing fixed-rate mortgage, the Fed’s moves won’t affect you.
 (Although those with adjustable-rate mortgages are likely to see their rates increase after the initial fixed period ends.)
 But if you’re still hoping to buy one day, you’re likely going to face higher costs now than if you’d closed last year.
 The average 30-year fixed rate mortgage was at 4 percent in 2017, then rose to 4.2 percent in the first quarter of 2018, according to the National Association of Realtors.
 And it’s expected to head up to 4.4 percent for the year.